StevenBlack/vocab/million-dollar-words.md

 ### zaftig
 A Yiddish adjective that describes a woman who is pleasingly plump or well- rounded.
 Mae West is the queen of zaftig.
-It's pronounced ZOFF-TIG.

 ### zarf